CCDC 2 overview

 CCDC 2 is the Stipulated Price Contract published by the Canadian Construction Documents Committee.
 It is the standard fixed-price contract between an owner and a contractor in Canada and bundles the Agreement, Definitions, and 13 Parts of General Conditions into one document.
 The current edition is CCDC 2 (2020).

 Yes.
-Examitect's ExAC study plan lists CCDC 2 (2020) as a primary resource for several Section 4 categories, including types of construction contract, awarding a contract, construction administration office functions, and field functions.
+Examitect's ExAC study plan lists CCDC 2 (2020) as a primary reference for several Section 4 categories, including types of construction contract, awarding a contract, construction administration office functions, and field functions.

 Section 4 (Construction and practice).
 CCDC 2 is the contract behind the bidding, construction administration, and field-review questions that make up most of Section 4 on Examitect's study plan.

 CCDC 2 (2020) is the current edition.
-It replaced CCDC 2 (2008) and introduced changes including Ready-for-Takeover, updated insurance and bonding requirements, mandatory adjudication language tied to provincial prompt-payment legislation, and refreshed General Conditions throughout.
+It replaced CCDC 2 (2008) and introduced changes including Ready-for-Takeover, updated insurance requirements tied to CCDC 41, an adjudication clause that preserves the parties' rights under provincial prompt-payment legislation, and refreshed General Conditions throughout.

 CCDC 2 has three main sections: the Agreement Between Owner and Contractor (Articles A-1 to A-8), the Definitions, and the General Conditions (Parts 1 through 13).
 The General Conditions cover administration, execution, allowances, payment, changes, default, dispute resolution, protection of persons and property, governing regulations, insurance, owner takeover, and indemnification.